QuantAttack: Exploiting Dynamic Quantization to Attack Vision Transformers

 \section{Introduction}

 In recent years, deep neural networks (DNNs), particularly transformers~\cite{lin2022survey}, have made tremendous progress in various domains, such as NLP~\cite{kalyan2021ammus} and computer vision~\cite{khan2022transformers}.
-Their success stems mainly from their network size (which is ever increasing), which is based on the number of parameters they contain and the precision of the parameters (the number of bits with which each parameter is represented).
-However, the high computational cost of their transformer blocks makes them unsuitable for many edge devices.
+Their success stems mainly from their continually expanding network size, which is based on the number of parameters they contain and the precision of the parameters (the number of bits with which each parameter is represented).
+However, the high computational cost of their transformer blocks makes them unsuitable for edge devices.

 One way of reducing the size of the parameters is to quantize them to fewer bits and use low-bit-precision matrix multiplication.
 There are two types of quantization techniques: (a) quantization-aware training~\cite{vision-QAT,vision-QAT2,vision-QAT3} - training a model with quantized parameters; and (b) post-training quantization~\cite{PTQ1-vision, PTQ2-vision,PTQ3-vision} - quantizing parameters of a pretrained model, which can be done in a static or dynamic (sample-dependent) manner.
 Recently, LLM.int8()~\cite{LLM8}, a dynamic post-training quantization technique, was proposed and integrated into Hugging Face~\cite{wolf2019huggingface}, one of the largest open-source machine learning (ML) platforms.
 This technique decomposes the features and weights into sub-matrices of large magnitude features (outliers) and other values.
 The outlier feature matrices are multiplied in higher precision, while all other values are multiplied in lower precision, reducing inference time, memory usage, and energy consumption, without any degradation in performance.
 While LLM.int8() was originally proposed for the NLP domain, the application of quantization techniques extends to vision models, aiming to balance efficiency and performance while preserving crucial visual information for tasks like image classification and object detection.
-Despite the fact that quantization has been proven to be effective in making DNNs more resource-efficient, it also opens up a new attack surface for adversaries aiming to compromise model availability.
+Despite the fact that quantization is effective in making DNNs more resource-efficient, it also opens up a new attack surface for adversaries aiming to compromise model availability.